google/gae-secure-scaffold-python3/README.md

-# Secure GAE Scaffold
+# Secure GAE Scaffold (Python 3)

 ## Introduction

 Please note: this is not an official Google product.

-This is the secure scaffold package for Google App Engine.
+This is a secure scaffold package for Google App Engine.

 It is built using Python 3 and Flask.

-Structure:
+### Structure:

 `secure_scaffold/`
 - Top level directory